Local mental health support

 Accessing mental health support

 If you’re feeling anxious and/or worried about your mental health, call your GP.
-If you prefer, you can find help on the iCope website where there is a page with suggestions on how to keep as psychologically well as possible. iCope is offering 30 minute telephone appointments during which people can access practical support and helpful information.
-To access this you can refer yourself via the website or by calling 020 3317 6670.
+If you prefer, you can find help on the iCope website where there is a page with suggestions on how to keep as psychologically well as possible. iCope also offers a range of mental health services and support, including intercultural therapy in a number of languages.

 Mental health support for young people